kmnskya/resnet_imclass/README.md

-# study
+# Resnet image classification
-There are some of my trainings in DS &amp; ML
+There is one of my trainings in DS &amp; ML : Resnet image classification